dylanleclair/guacamole/README.md

 ### Setting up Puzzles (required for /puzzles to work)

+The project container needs to be running (ie: http://localhost:3000 should load something) when you run these commands.

 The easy way:
 * Run `./post_puzzles.sh` from the project's root directory. (if on Windows, just run the commands listed in the file)
    * `cd engine-testing`